EwersLabUWyo/TREES_Py_R/README.md

 Updates posted here:

-6/15/16 - Initial bark beetle impact module has been uploaded to the repository.
+6/15/16 - Initial version of bark beetle/blue stain fungi xylem scaling module coded in R has been uploaded to the repository.